Shop Repairs Manufacturers Resources iFAQs About

 Voltage — Separated Charge

-The unit of energy (symbol E) is the joule (J) in honor of James Prescott Joule, a 19th century English physicist, mathematician and brewer who related heat to mechanical energy, laying the foundation for the law of energy conservation.
+Voltage is an energy.
+The unit of energy (symbol ‘E’) is the joule , abbreviated capital ‘ J ’ in honor of James Prescott Joule, a 19th century English physicist, mathematician and brewer who related heat to mechanical energy, laying the foundation for the law of energy conservation.

 V = E/q [4]

-The unit of measurement for voltage is the volt (V) in honor of Alessandro Volta, an Italian physicist and chemist who invented the primary battery in 1799.
+The unit of voltage is the volt, abbreviated capital ‘ V ’ in honor of Alessandro Volta, an Italian physicist and chemist who invented the primary battery in 1799.

 One volt is one joule of energy per coulomb of charge.

-Voltage is sometimes called an electromotive force (emf ) because voltage can change an object's motion by transferring energy to it.
-But, despite its name, emf is not a force but rather a potential energy.
+Voltage is sometimes called an electro-motive force (emf ) because it can change an object's motion by transferring energy to it.

 Power

-The transfer of energy (i.e., work) can be accomplished quickly or slowly but doing it quickly takes more power.
+The transfer of energy (i.e., work) can be accomplished quickly or slowly, though doing it quickly takes more power.

-For example, it takes more power to run up a hill than to walk up even though both ways give you the same amount of gravitational potential.
+For example, it takes more power to run up a hill than to walk up, even though both ways gain you the same amount of gravitational energy.

-Power (symbol P) is thus defined as energy transfer per time.
-In other words, It's the quickness of energy transfer :
+Power (symbol P) measures energy transfer per time.
+In other words, It's the speed of energy transfer :

 P = E/t [5]